BartMassey/TTT-SOLVER-COBOL/README.md

 requires about 1.8 seconds on my fast box.

 The code is as close to COBOL-85 as I can reasonably manage.
-It does use recursion, though.
+It does use recursion for negamax, though.
 Recursion is really tedious and hard to avoid for this; also, benchmark comparability is better this way.

 I am a COBOL novice.
 Issues and PRs are welcome.